-There is no formal consultation undertaken on a regular basis.
+There is no formal consultation undertaken on the libraries activity on a regular basis, other than through the Long Term Plan and Annual Plan processes.

 Informal consultation is undertaken with community and stakeholder groups on an issue-by-issue basis as required.